 - Assess Your Family’s Needs and Habits: Are you a busy family juggling multiple schedules?
 A smart fridge with a robust family calendar and note-leaving system, like Samsung’s Family Hub, could be a lifesaver.
 Are you passionate about cooking?
 Look for a model with a great recipe app integration.

 - Measure Your Space (Twice!): This is a classic mistake.
 Smart refrigerators, especially French Door or Side-by-Side models, can be bulky.
-Measure the height, width, and depth of your available space.
-Don’t forget to account for “breathing room”—at least one inch of clearance on the sides and back for proper ventilation.
+Measure the height, width, and depth of your available space. to account for “breathing room”—at least one inch of clearance on the sides and back for proper ventilation.

 - Consider Your Smart Home Ecosystem: Do you already use Amazon Alexa or Google Assistant?
 For the most seamless experience, choose a smart refrigerator that integrates with your existing voice assistant.
 This allows you to add items to your shopping list with a simple voice command from anywhere in your home.